Koredotcom/docs/docs/xo/answers/knowledge-ai/generate-a-knowledge-graph.md

 The output JSON file can directly be imported to Knowledge Graph in the bot.

-Please refer to this [link](https://developer.kore.ai/docs/bots/bot-builder-tool/knowledge-task/importing-the-bot-ontology-from-csv-or-json/#Importing_Ontology) for steps to import Knowledge Graph.
+Please refer to this <a href="https://docsinternal-kore.github.io/docs/xo/answers/knowledge-ai/import-and-export-knowledge-graph/#import" target="_blank">link</a> for steps to import Knowledge Graph.

 <div class="admonition note">
 <p class="admonition-title">Note</p>